 In addition to being included in each of the sectors above, the table below includes a summary of policies included in past inventories that have been completed.
-Based on available information, NDEP has included the effect of these policies on GHG emissions reduction into the emission projections included in this GHG inventory.
+Based on available information, NDEP included the effect of these policies on GHG emission reduction into the emission projections included in this GHG inventory.

-Emission Sector Name Description Lead Agencies Transportation Adopt Light-Duty Vehicle Emission Standards October 2021, Clean Cars Nevada rulemaking sets emission standards for model year 2025 and later light- duty vehicles offered in sale in Nevada starting in 2024 NDEP and DMV Close Classic Car Emission Loophole June 2021, AB 349 requires insurance coverage for vehicles with "Classic Car" and "Classic Rod" license plates DMV Residential and Commercial Adopt Appliance and Equipment Efficiency Standards June 2021, AB 383 requires adoption of regulations for energy efficiency of certain appliances GOE
+Emission Sector Name Description Lead Agencies Transportation Adopt Light-Duty Vehicle Emission Standards October 2021, Clean Cars Nevada rulemaking sets emission standards for model year 2025 and later light- duty vehicles offered in sale in Nevada starting in 2024 NDEP and DMV Close Classic Car Emission Loophole June 2021, AB 349 requires insurance coverage for vehicles with "Classic Car" and "Classic Rod" license plates DMV Residential and Commercial Adopt Appliance and Equipment Efficiency Standards June 2021, AB 383 requires adoption of regulations for energy efficiency of certain appliances.
+December 2022, GOE approves a regulation to establish appliance efficiency standards.
+The regulation requires additional review and approval by the Legislative Commission prior to becoming effective.
+GOE